 The estimated option price is $15,404.
-That is, given the recent level and volatility of Day-Ahead prices, an LSE would pay $15,404 to get secure protection against prices at or above $250/MWH in the peak periods of June and July 2001.
+That is, given the recent level and volatility of Day-Ahead prices, and the other simplifying assumptions made here, an LSE would pay $15,404 to get secure protection against prices at or above $250/MWH in the peak periods of June and July 2001.

-As illustrated in the previous section, spot prices may need to be at fairly high levels to justify investment in peaking plants and a price cap can stifle needed investment.
-Likewise, price caps can stifle the emergence of risk mitigation products like options.
-To illustrate this point, Table Three displays the effect a $250 price cap might have on the value of options with three different strike prices.
+Price caps can stifle the emergence of risk mitigation products like options.
+To illustrate this point, Table One displays the effect a $250 price cap might have on the value of options with three different strike prices.

-Table Three
+Table One